adaptive-democracy/hopeful-path/book/toward-verified-foundations.md

 ## omniscient universal mediator

-this section sketches a proof of optimality persistent democracy given zero coordination and switching costs
+this section sketches a proof of optimality adaptive democracy given zero coordination and switching costs

 this system is optimal assuming zero coordination and switching costs, as well as the non-existence of permanent damage to beings. if we "bake in" non-negotiable ownership of one's non-repairable body then we sidestep that problem. we might have already done that by not making the model totally aware of the fact that qualia is directly encoded by some subset of the universe variables! we're again dealing with a concept of "looming harm", where we have to continously use our weight to protect things that are merely necessary but not sufficient for welfare. having to do that precludes using that weight to signal for positive improvements, possibly ones that produce positive externalities. it's optimal because it uses the quadratic principle for optimal decision efficiency and harberger taxes for optimal allocative efficiency. it satisfies the original position property because it equally considers the votes of all participants and uses partial common ownership to ensure that no universe state allows irreversible accrual of property and therefore market power, and prevents all externalties in principle since all portions of the universe can be bid at any time which allows concerned agents to always have their say about any possilbly externality producing set of variables